JVT038/MetaTube/README.md

 - [ ] Add in-built file explorer, making paths optional
 - [ ] Switch from AJAX to websockets
 - [ ] Hardware acceleration with FFmpeg
+- [ ] Improve the automatic creation of the database, the tables and the default rows, because it's horrible right now.
 &#xa0;

 <a href="#top">Back to top</a>